What is Vivation

 You can learn more about the Five Elements here.

 Currently, we offer two methods of online learning: group sessions and private lessons, both remotely via Zoom or Skype.

-Coming in Fall 2020: The 7 Basic Lessons of Vivation self-paced course.
+Coming in Spring 2021: The 7 Basic Lessons of Vivation self-paced course.
 This will include everything you need to know to use Vivation as a highly effective emotional skill on your own to experience more bliss and happiness on a daily basis.

 Live Group Sessions

 We offer regular live (Zoom) group Vivation sessions.
 Register today for our next live session and start learning the basics of Vivation.
 This is a two-hour seminar, with instruction, exercises, over an hour of guided session, followed by 30 minutes of sharing/Q&A.

 For those looking for more personalized training, we offer private sessions at $149 per person for two hours, which includes a one hour lesson, and one hour session.
 Training to autonomy with the skill of Vivation takes about 7-10 sessions with increasingly advanced instruction over 1-2 weeks.

 Receive a Free 30-Minute Vivation session